davisRoman/dogsandhumans/Intellij_Debugging_Quick_Start_Guide.md

 Ok, so I'll step off my soap box now and end my mini rant.

-## Scope and Lifetime of Variables
+## Prerequisite: Scope and Lifetime of Variables
+This concept is super critical for making effect use of our debugger.
+At times, it may seem variables magically appear and disappear however this is no magic it simply boils down to understanding when variables come in and out of scope.
-If the mouthwash is the only thing that comes to mind, then you should probably checkout this page, [variable_scope](variable_scope.md)
+So if the mouthwash is the only thing that initially came to mind then please definately check out [variable_scope](variable_scope.md)

 ## ERRORS